my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 - Jeg prøver å unngå *å bli forkjølet*. → I’m trying to avoid catching a cold.
 - Jeg *forkjølet meg* i helgen. → I *caught a cold* over the weekend.

-å huste → to cough 咳嗽
+å **hoste** → v. to cough 咳嗽

+hoste(n) → n. cough

+Et kjerringråd for å bli kvitt hoste er å drikke varm te med honning.
+→ A home remedy to get rid of a cough is to drink warm tea with honey.

 --------------------------------------------------------------------------------